 Flamingos are the symbol of the Bahamas.

-Antigua and Barbuda - Magnificent frigate
+Antigua and Barbuda - Magnificent Frigate

-Siamese lofura is a symbol of Thailand.
+The Siamese lofur is the symbol of Thailand.

 Photos are taken from the Internet.